samnayak1/ChipStore/README.md

 )
 ```
 ### About the project
  This is my first project that I have made.
 The project contains express routes with a Register/Login authentication, a database built with PostgreSQL and a bit of client side React work.
-The routes contain REST endpoints that provide functions to manage commercial activity.
+The routes contain REST endpoints that provide functions to manage commercial activity all protected by JSON Web Tokens.
+Used multer to store images and served it statically.
+Nodemailer is used to send emails to client to get One Time Passwords (OTP).

 ```
 app.use('/auth/getuser',getUserDetails);